-The tax law changes which has eliminated many exemptions has led to increased popularity of Cash Balance Plans.
-These plans are an effective tool for important tax savings while simultaneously providing an additional retirement plan funding vehicle for small to medium sized business owners.
+The tax law changes which has eliminated many exemptions have led to increased popularity of Cash Balance Plans.
+These plans are an effective tool for important tax savings while simultaneously providing an additional retirement plan funding vehicle for small to medium-sized business owners.

 Implementing and funding a Cash Balance Plan could substantially increase tax-deductible contributions resulting in significant tax savings to business owners.
 Under a 401(k) profit sharing plan, the 2019 maximum deductible contribution for an individual is $56,000 (or $62,000 for individuals over the age of 50).
 However, when a Cash Balance Plan is combined with a 401(k) plan, the deductible contribution for an individual can exceed the 401(k) plan maximum by a sizeable amount – up to $150,000+ for individuals age 50 or older.

 The maximum contribution to a Cash Balance Plan is dependent upon an individual’s age, generally increasing with the age of the individual, but at all ages the total maximum contribution available is always higher with the addition of a Cash Balance Plan.
 In addition, a Cash Balance Plan can offer greater flexibility in annual contribution funding if there are multiple owners, principals, or key individuals by offering tiered benefit levels.
 This is especially attractive for partnerships and professional groups that have varying levels of ownership, compensation or interest in retirement planning.
 And although there is a commitment to maintain the plan for a minimum of 3 years, there can be flexibility in contribution levels depending on cash flow and tax planning.